Sunday 8 March 2020

 Statue of Joan of Arc near the Philadephia Museum of Art.

-There is no parking at the statue itself, but nearby parking is available up and down Pennsylvania Ave and on various locations along boathouse row.
-There is a free lot next to Lloyd hall, and free parking up Sedgley Dr and into Lemon Hill.
+There is unlikely to be parking at the statue itself, but back up Kelly Drive at the beginning of boathouse row parking is available free if you turn right up Sedgley Dr and into Lemon Hill.
 Read parking regulation signs carefully to avoid a ticket.
-Lock your car and gather for the start on a sidewalk near the statue.
+Lock your car and gather for the start on the open space near the statue.
+There are restrooms and other amenities available in Lloyd Hall at the base of Sedgely.

 There are numerous lodging options in the city of Philadelpia, please book your arrangements with a hotel directly.

 The official finish is the statue Stone Age in America near the Ellen Phillips Samuel Memorial art park, just up the river from the end of Boathouse Row.
-There are restrooms and other amenities available at Lloyd Hall as wel as other establishments for post-poulaire relaxation a short bike ride from the park area.
+There are restrooms and other amenities available at Lloyd Hall at the end of boathouse Row.
+A finish gathering celebration will be hosted by CJ at 802 N Bucknell.

 Join Pennsylvania Randonneurs as we celebrate International Women's Day with a 107K populaire.
 International Women's Day is a global day celebrating the social, economic, cultural and political achievements of women.
 It began in 1911 with the goal to campaign for women’s equality.
 This event belongs to all groups collectively everywhere.
 It is not country, group or organization specific.
 Come and celebrate women’s achievement with a metric century+ bike ride on this important day as we strive to promote gender balance in the world.
 Gloria Steinem, world-renowned feminist, journalist and activist once stated: "The story of women's struggle for equality belongs to no single feminist nor to any one organization but to the collective efforts of all who care about human rights."